ROCMove Co-Founder X Artist Interview

 *End "The Pointless Forest is Anything But" Part One

-📚To gift and get your own copy of The Pointless Forest, please visit our donation page.
+📚Gift and get your own copy of The Pointless Forest using our donation page.

 Miriam Cortez is the Program Coordinator and Artist-In-Residence at Peace4Kids (P4K).
 Prior to her current role as Co-Founder of ROCMove, Miriam volunteered at P4K.
 The root of Miriam's artistry is storytelling; she is driven to tell stories in ways that give them the most justice and represent the story best.
 Miriam explores and works with as many mediums as she can, from stop-motion to watercolor to illustrating her first children's book!
 Noah is also a Co-Founder of ROCMove and P4K volunteer.
 Noah's interview with Miriam took place September 2021 in Los Angeles and is edited for clarity.